UnwarySage/C-SCI-Club-Grammar-Dojo/grammar-expander-clojure/README.md

 # grammar-expander

-A Clojure library designed to ... well, that part is up to you.
+A Clojure reference implementation for the Grammar Dojo at U of M Morris.

 ## Usage

-FIXME
+Takes a single argument, the path to a json file containing a grammar, and returns an expansion of that grammar.
 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 U of M Morris C-Sci Club

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0